 - There can be no duplicates in the assortment, prices have to be up to date, product descriptions can’t have any HTML tags and product images must be matching with the brand;

 - Per product type a minimal length for the product description, certain images and fields are required.
-For example: browsers will expect more product information for the product type laptop browsers than for a stylus;
+For example: browsers will expect more product information for a laptop than for a stylus;

 Business rules for product data quality can differ in audience and importance.
 Next to shoppers there are internal customers such as administrators, customer service representatives, compliance officers, sales professionals and marketers.
 Product data quality plays a role in all their business processes.
 So how do you enforce these business rules to increase product data quality?